 ‘CANNES COMES WITH A PRICE; WE ARE NOT YET READY FOR IT’

 While Indian advertising may have outdone its previous best at Cannes last year, it still did not quite shine in the digital (cyber) category with just a single bronze.
 When asked why India could not match up its creativity in the cyber and mobile category, Dingra has an interesting perspective to share.
 “The entry fee for a category at Cannes is about 1000 to 1200 Euros, which is approximately Rs 1,00,000, making it very expensive for Indian agencies to enter.
 Yes, there is a lot of catching-up to be done in the overall presentation and story-telling too, but budgets are the biggest concern right now,” he observes.

-Category: Interviews Volume No: 13 Issue No: 35
+Feedback: Category: Interview Volume No: 13 Issue No: 35

 THE ART OF WILDLIFE FILMMAKING HAS EVOLVED: KEELING

 I WANT TO CREATE THE MOST INTEGRATED AGENCY MODEL FOR THE FUTURE